National Early Music Association: Conferences

 An important part of NEMA's work is devoted to organising conferences, often in co-operation with an institutional partner.
 An early event was NEMA's conference From Renaissance to Baroque, held in July 1999 at the University College of Ripon and York St John, as part of the York Early Music Festival.
 A book on the conference From Renaissance to Baroque: Change in Instruments and Instrumental Music in the Seventeenth Century was published in 2005; a preface to the book reads: 'The essays in this volume are reworkings of papers presented at the National Early Music Association conference held, in association with the Department of Music, University of York and the York Early Music Festival, at the University of College of Ripon and York St John, in York on 2–4 July 1999.'
 The book was reviewed in the Performance Practice Review of 2007.

 In July 2009, NEMA held a conference Singing music from 1500 to 1900: style, technique, knowledge, assertion, experiment in conjunction with the University of York.

 A conference on Mechanical Musical Instruments and Historical Performance was held by NEMA and the Guildhall School of Music & Drama on 7–8 July 2013.

 A conference on Early Keyboard Instruments and Their Music was held on 2 September 2017.

 NEMA held a two day conference on Vocal Sound and style 1450-1650 in October 2018 in association with the Brighton Early Music Festival.

 NEMA is currently working on an important international conference Vocal Sound and Style 1650-1830 planned for Autumn 2021.
 Details of all previous conferences can be found on NEMA's website.

 Early Music Fora

-There are nine regionally-based Fora, all of which operate independently from each other and from NEMA.
+There are nine regionally-based Early Music Fora, all of which operate independently from each other and from NEMA.
 The aim of each Early Music Forum is to promote the playing and singing of early music (mainly pre-1750) and to promote historical awareness in doing so.
 Most publish a newsletter and run participatory workshops, and some run summer schools.
 See NEMA's website for map of UK showing their geographical areas.
 The history of a typical forum [Eastern Early Music Forum] is detailed in an article by Robert Johnson.
 The Fora were a formative influence on present members of the NEMA council, with Francis Knights attending the founding meeting of the Eastern Early Music Forum.

+The nine early music fora are: